 My research interests lie primarily within epistemology and ethics, but extend to issues in metaethics, decision theory, the psychology of decision making, the theory of rationality, and the philosophy of language.
-Most of my work to date has focused on the nature of normative guidance, questions about what normative and metaphysical roles knowledge plays, and the relationship between knowledge and rationality.
+Most of my work to date has focused on the limits of normative guidance, ‘ought-implies-can’ principles, questions about what normative and metaphysical roles knowledge plays, and the relationship between knowledge and rationality.
 I’m currently working on a large-scale project investigating the possibility of epistemic dilemmas: situations in which one faces conflicting, and so jointly unsatisfiable, epistemic obligations.
 I also have a general audience essay recently published in Aeon Magazine on the question of humanity’s significant within the universe.

 I can be contacted at nickhowellhughes (at) gmail (dot) com